- Split Model of Reality.

 By taking examples of pathological states with different etiology, this chapter illustrates how the collapse of the higher integrative function causes various clinically observed behavioral symptoms and physiological markers of the split model of reality.

-But many pathologies stay stubbornly in the domain of psychosis (from ancient Greek ψύχωσις — disturbed soul).
+But many pathologies stay stubbornly in the vague domain of psychosis (from ancient Greek ψύχωσις — disturbed soul).
 Schizophrenia is one of them.
-It is obviously a mental disorder in the sense that the normal functioning of the Mind is disrupted.
+It is obviously a mental disorder in the sense that the normal functioning of the mind is disrupted.
 But what kind of disorder of the brain is it?
 So far, there is no understanding of the neural basis of pathology.
 There is no concept of the physical process violation which manifests itself in those symptoms that have been combined into the name of the syndrome ‘schizophrenia.’
-The chapter explores the issue from the TTT point of view on the normal functioning of the brain and starts to build bridges between the observed external pathological manifestations and their possible internal physiological and technological reasons.
+The chapter starts to build bridges between the observed external pathological manifestations and their possible internal physical and technological reasons.

 The integration mechanism proposed in TTT is a multiparameter process.
 There is no reason to associate the disintegration pathology with the dysfunction of only one type of neurotransmitter or receptor.
 The imbalance of the oscillatory process at the cellular and intercellular level leads to the observed phenomena of imbalances at the level of neuronal populations and general behavioral, cognitive and affective symptoms, which can be called in one word — disintegration.
 The chapter considers the details of this delicate process of tuning the ‘strings of the Soul’ and offers an explanation of the pathological state of chronic dissonance.